Mrkawazy/PLP_Hackathon_Code_Portifolio/Readme.txt

-- Over and Above the project was something not easy to come up with especially adhering to the instruction of not using Frameworks, because most of developers are used to easy builders methods such as Bootsrap, e.t.c
+- Over and Above the project was something not easy to come up with especially adhering to the instruction of not using Frameworks, because most of developers are used to easy builders methods such as Bootstrap, e.t.c